Littlewood and Duffin--Schaeffer-type problems in diophantine approximation: A fully-inhomogeneous version of Gallagher's theorem

 Finally, the union bound gives

 and so

 \end{proof}

-Let $C\geq 4$ be a constant that is large in terms of the implied constants in Lemmata \ref{lem: inner} and \ref{lem: outer}.
-To estimate $\sum_{n \le X} \frac{\varphi(\un)}{\un} \mu({\set I}) \Psi(n)$, it will be useful to gather all $n$ on a scale $N$ such that, additionally, the $\| \hat n \alp_i - \gam_i \|$ are in prescribed $C$-adic ranges.
-Here and in the following, we assume for a purely technical reason that $C$ is a perfect square, and let $N$ be large in terms of $C$ and the other constants.
-Define
+Let $C\geq 4$ be an integer constant, large in terms of the implied constants in Lemmata \ref{lem: inner} and \ref{lem: outer}.
+We assume for a purely technical reason that $C$ is a perfect square, and let $N$ be large in terms of $C$ and the other constants.
+To estimate $\sum_{n \le X} \frac{\varphi(\un)}{\un} \mu({\set I}) \Psi(n)$, it will be useful to gather all $n$ on a scale $N$ such that, additionally, the $\| \hat n \alp_i - \gam_i \|$ are in prescribed $C$-adic ranges; here and in the sequel, a $C$-adic range is a subinterval of $(0,\infty)$ whose right endpoint is $C$ times the left endpoint.